rygramer/embedFlowInExternalWebsite/README.md

 2. create an Aura App; and
 3. add a few lines of code to your website.

 You can use this sfdx project as a base configuration, you'll just need to make one small to the code to make it yours.
-In the `embedFlowInExternalWebsite.cmp' file of the Aura component, add YOUR_FLOW_API_NAME.
+In the `embedFlowInExternalWebsite.cmp` file of the Aura component, add YOUR_FLOW_API_NAME.
 ```javascript
 ({
     init : function (component) {